thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/alarm-status-filter.md

 ## Examples

-Only the **incoming message data** is shown below (other message fields have no effect on this node).
+The examples below show only the **relevant** fields of the incoming message.
+Unless explicitly stated otherwise, other message fields may have any values.

 ---